-It can be overwhelming to make choices about how to market your business online.
-Information abounds regarding possible tactics and strategies for success.
+It is sometimes overwhelming to make choices about how to market your business online.
+Information abounds about possible tactics and strategies for success.
 If you are like most small business owners, you often hear from Web developers, Search Engine Marketers, and SEO experts who claim to have the magic formula for online marketing success.
 This barrage of sales propaganda leaves many confused about where to concentrate their online marketing efforts.
-Yet with 1/7th of the world’s population on Facebook and an average American spending 25 minutes/day on social networks, no business can afford to ignore the Web as an essential component of their marketing strategy.
+Yet with 1/7th of the world’s population on Facebook and an average American spending 25 minutes/day on social networks, no business can afford to ignore the Web as an essential part of their marketing strategy.

-Contrary to what many marketers claim, there are no magic money making formulas.
+Contrary to what many marketers claim, there are no magic money-making formulas.
 There is no online marketing machine.
 In fact, focusing your primary efforts on making money does a disservice to your business and insults those with whom you interact – they cannot be reduced to monetary assets for your benefit.
-This may be disappointing news if you and your money are spread too thin in your attempt to meet each day’s obligations.
+This is disappointing news if your money runs low before you meet each day’s obligations.
 However, online marketing works best when it is a long-term investment of your whole person in connecting authentically with potential customers.

 Obstacles to connection

-In an attempt to understand the roots of fear, behavioral economist Colin Camerer induced a feeling of uncertainty in his test subjects and then monitored their brain activity on an fMRI machine.
+In trying to understand the roots of fear, behavioral economist Colin Camerer induced a feeling of uncertainty in his test subjects and then monitored their brain activity on a fMRI machine.
 As he induced more uncertainty, he observed that the part of each subject’s brain responsible for the “fight or flight” stress response (the amygdala) was activated.
 Camerer’s study indicates that aversion to uncertainty is often behind our rush to premature judgment.